SoftPillow20/Weather-Now-SPA/README.md

 I may add some couple animations for each components or weather cards to have it be visually appealing.

+**IMPORTANT**: I'm planning on making this web app as a Progressive Web App (PWA).
+All modern weather applications are now PWAs.

 ## Author

 - Frontend Mentor - [@softpillow20](https://www.frontendmentor.io/profile/SoftPillow20)